Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 That is a terrible place to be when production starts misbehaving.

 If nobody on the team can walk through a change in plain language and say what it does, why it exists, and what happens if it fails, you are not reviewing.
-You are rubber-stamping.
+You are rubber stamping.

-And rubber-stamping gets more dangerous when the machine can move faster than you can think.
+Rubber stamping gets more dangerous when the machine can move faster than you can think.

 If you zoom out a bit, AI mainly attacks one expensive step: